 Peter has over 20 years of experience in designing complex systems and information products, and has worked in the forefront of interaction design and user experience across commercial, government, and academic sectors.
-Peter manages The Redesign Network, an innovation research firm originally based in the US, coordinating ethnographic and design research and service/system design for complex challenges.
-Peter has designed leading informatics resources in scientific, legal, and medical practices, from concept research to market launch.
+He has designed leading informatics resources in scientific, legal, and medical practices, from concept research to market launch.
 He conducts ethnographic, foresight and experience design research to help people understand the impact of innovations that will impact these fields and change practice.
-He publishes peer-reviewed studies on project-based research to establish grounding between the practice and research communities.
+Peter actively publishes peer-reviewed studies on project-based research to establish grounding between the practice and research communities.

 Peter received his doctorate from the Union Institute in 2000, with an interdisciplinary study of design and innovation management and research on embedded values in organizational innovation process.
 He holds an M.A. in human factors psychology from the University of Dayton.
 He has published over 20 journal and management articles, including client studies, available from ResearchGate.
-Peter speaks at (too many) conferences after his book, Design for Care: Innovating Healthcare Experience was published in 2013.
-He has published two other books, and has several articles in press in 2016.
+Peter's last book was Design for Care: Innovating Healthcare Experience published by Rosenfeld Media in 2013.
+He is working on a book with Kristel Van Ael on the Systemic Design Toolkit, to be published by BIS in early 2022.
+He has published two other books, and edited academic collections from the RSD Symposia.
 Peter’s books, papers and online work are at designdialogues.com.

 Peter's research interests include:

 - Development of theory and practice in systemic design (social systems design),

 - Soft services design, a systemic approach to designing for community and social health

 - Clinical informatics and information design for knowledge practices (health, science).